nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 ## A beginners guide to Cobol CICS/DB2 application development
-This readme is written for those new to zOS application development.
-Using the sample 'MortgageApplication' (MortApp) in this repo, this explains how CICS/DB2 applications are designed, how it accesses system resources and the required infrastructure configurations needed to make it run on a bare system like a WaaS 3.1 stock image.
+This is for those new to zOS application development concepts.
+The goal is to provide an overview of how mainframe applications work.
+Using the sample 'MortgageApplication' (MortApp) in this repo, you will understand:
+  - how CICS/DB2 applications are designed
+  - how the are built with [IBM Dependency Based Build (DBB)](https://www.ibm.com/products/dependency-based-build)
+  - the system resources used on a zOS environment like a WaaS 3.1 stock image.

-As an additional aid, links to external reference material are included for further research and learning.
+As an additional aid, links to external reference material are included for your research and learning.

 #### zOS Development - Foundational concepts
 Mainframe programs are written mostly in Cobol.
 Others can be in Assembler, PLI and other programming languages.
 Applications are composed of one or more programs and be a mix of languages.
 Programs are designed to meet some specific business feature/solution.
 Applications and the data they process can be either interactive (online) or batch.

-ADDD PIX of loccal files ====

 **Interactive** applications use the IBM product [CICS](https://www.ibm.com/docs/en/zos-basic-skills?topic=zos-introduction-cics) or [IMS](https://www.ibm.com/docs/en/integration-bus/10.0?topic=ims-information-management-system).
   - They are designed to interact with users to gather and send data over a network connected text-based 3270 terminal.